fa7i3/Danceability-for-Spotify-Songs/README.md

 4. Easy Ensemble AdaBoost Classifier
 5. Deep Neural Network

 Multiple machine learning models were selected to determine which model would produce the highest accuracy.
-The Balanced Random Forest Classifier model and the Deep Neural Network model both have the top 2 accuracies of greater-than 80%.
+The Balanced Random Forest Classifier model and the Deep Neural Network model have the two highest accuracies of 80+%.
 Currently our models are unable to exceed an accuracy of 81%.
 Further improvements to the model and the preprocessing steps will be performed throughout the duration of the project.

 ### Steps
 To create the supervised model we followed these steps: